Peterburnett/QUTCapstone2020/README.md

 ## Support

-This plugin was developed by QUT MAHQ Developers
+This plugin was developed by QUT MAHQ Developers as a Capstone project.
+Haruki Nakagawa - harukinn@icloud.com
+// add your name here

 With the support of Catalyst IT Australia: https://www.catalyst-au.net/